Ky-zar/mood-bloom/README.md

 ## 💡 Fun Fact

 This project was also part of my “build-in-public” challenge.
-While Firebase Studio sped up the base setup, I customized every piece by hand to make sure Mood Bloom is polished, responsive, and production-ready.